Martinnqn/storylink_dev/README.md

 * Postgresql version: 11
 * Nginx
 * Docker, Docker-compose
-* Frontend is actually migrating from Templates, Bootstrap 4 and CSS to React 16.13.1 (With hooks and functional components) and Semantic-UI (see react branch).
+* Frontend is currently migrating from Templates, Bootstrap 4 and CSS to React 16.13.1 (With hooks and functional components) and Semantic-UI (see react branch).
 * Celery and RabbitMQ
 * Social Login: Facebook and Twitter.
 * Github Actions